Ibsciss/zend-soap-service-provider/README.md

 ###Multiple instances

-If you need more than only one connexion, you can define differents instances using `soap.instances` parameters.
+If you need more connexion, you can define several instances using `soap.instances` parameters.

 ```php
 //during registration